Data protection and disclaimer

 4.2.
 What does joint responsibility in the public transport sector mean?

-In order for us to be able to provide our public transport mandate, information is disclosed at national level within the National Direct Service (NDS), a federation of more than 240 transport companies (TCs) and associations operating in the public transport sector.
-The individual TCs and associations are listed here (in German): www.allianceswisspass.ch/de/informationen-ov-nutzende/DatenschutzTarget not accessible.
+In order for us to be able to provide our public transport mandate, specific information is disclosed at national level within the National Direct Service (NDS), a federation of more than 240 transport companies (TCs) and associations operating in the public transport sector.
+The individual TCs and associations are listed here (in German): www.allianceswisspass.ch/de/informationen-ov-nutzende/DatenschutzTarget not accessible

-Data drawn from the purchasing of services and from contact details is saved in a central database maintained by Swiss Federal Railways as mandated by the NDS and for which we, together with the other companies and associations of the NDS, are responsible (“DS database”).
+Data drawn from the purchasing of services and from contact details is saved in a central database maintained by Swiss Federal Railways as mandated by the NDS and for which we, together with the other companies and associations of the NDS, are responsible (“NOVA database”).

 For services that you purchase using the SwissPass login, the data is then saved in a further central database (“SwissPass database”) for which we are jointly responsible alongside the TCs and the NDS associations, whereby the database is also maintained by Swiss Federal Railways as mandated by the NDS.
 To facilitate efficient service provision and collaboration between the participants, the data from the different databases will be combined if necessary.
 To enable single sign-on (SSO) (one login for all applications which offer the use of your services with the SwissPass login), the aforementioned login, card, customer and service data are also exchanged between the central SwissPass login infrastructure and ourselves as part of the authentication process.